Practical 9: Selecting Data

 Notice here that we are using three conditions to filter the data as well as a column filter on loading to minimise the amount of data loaded into memory.
 Applying the filters simultaneously will also make it easy to see what you’ve done (you aren’t applying each one separately) and to adjust the overall cleaning process.

-This filter is fairly straightforward, but things get more complicated when you want to aggregate the return…
+This filter is fairly straightforward and performance should have been only slightly slower than doing the column subset in the first place, but things get a bit more complicated when you want to aggregate the return…

 Aggregating the return